 JBL (as King Booker abandoned his climb to the ‘Money In The Bank’ briefcase to rescue his Queen): “Booker, to Hell with her!
 I’ve left plenty of women.”

 WrestleMania XXIII marked a return to the Big Stadium Setting WWE loves so much, and uses so well, after scaling down to arena shows for WrestleManias XX-22.
-At the time, the show was the biggest money drawing wrestling pay-per-view ever and WWE went all out with make this show look and feel important.
+At the time, the show was the biggest money-drawing wrestling pay-per-view ever and WWE went all out with making this show look and feel important.

 Kicking things off with the third annual ‘Money In The Bank’ Ladder Match, certainly suggested it could live up to the hype.
 Right away the combination of spectacle and big name wrestlers made it clear you were watching the big show.
 The line of ladders in the aisle made for an impressive visual.

 This match had so much star power it felt like a big deal.
 Jeff Hardy was out first and wasn’t close to as over as he would be later that year (when he truly became one of the biggest stars in the company).
 Interestingly, this was Jeff’s first WrestleMania appearance in five years having returned the previous Summer following a disappointing stint in TNA.
 The big screen at the back worked really well especially with the Irish flag during Finlay’s entrance, as did having Kennedy’s microphone drop from the huge ceiling to the entrance ramp so he could do his introduction gimmick was a neat touch.